hasethuraman/azuredisk-csi-driver/docs/migrate-premiumlrs-to-premiumv2lrs.md

 | AttrClass (in-place attribute update) | `hack/premium-to-premiumv2-migrator-vac.sh` | (Optionally) converts in-tree PV to CSI same-name first, then applies a `VolumeAttributesClass` to mutate the disk SKU | No new pv2 PVC; minimal object churn; preserves PVC name; avoids creating SC variants | Requires cluster & driver support for VolumeAttributesClass; rollback of SKU change requires another class or snapshot-based restore | Clusters already CSI-enabled or ready to convert; desire lowest object churn |

 Recommendation:
+1. **Always start with zone-aware preparation** (Step 4.1 below)
-1. Pilot on a tiny subset using `inplace` (simpler) in a non-prod namespace.
+2. Pilot on a tiny subset using `inplace` (simpler) in a non-prod namespace.
-2. If you need prolonged coexistence / observation, use `dual`.
+3. If you need prolonged coexistence / observation, use `dual`.
-3. If your cluster + Azure Disk CSI driver support `VolumeAttributesClass`, prefer `attrclass` for lowest object churn (especially when most PVs are already CSI).
+4. If your cluster + Azure Disk CSI driver support `VolumeAttributesClass`, prefer `attrclass` for lowest object churn (especially when most PVs are already CSI).
-4. Always label PVCs explicitly to opt them in (staged adoption).
+5. Always label PVCs explicitly to opt them in (staged adoption).

 ### 2.1 AttrClass Mode Details

 `hack/premium-to-premiumv2-migrator-vac.sh`:
 - Ensures (or recreates if forced) a `VolumeAttributesClass` (default `azuredisk-premiumv2`) with `parameters.skuName=PremiumV2_LRS`.
 - For CSI Premium_LRS PVCs: patches `spec.volumeAttributesClassName` only (no new PVC/PV).
-- For in-tree azureDisk PVs: performs a one-time snapshot-based same-name CSI recreation (like a narrowed “inplace” convert) then patches attr class.
+- For in-tree azureDisk PVs: performs a one-time snapshot-based same-name CSI recreation (like a narrowed "inplace" convert) then patches attr class.
 - Central monitoring loop watches both:
   - PV `.spec.csi.volumeAttributes.skuName|skuname` flip to `PremiumV2_LRS`.
   - `SKUMigration*` events (if emitted) similar to other modes.